f-intech/cto-handbook/ai_sdlc/index.md

 * [CodeRabbit](https://www.coderabbit.ai/) - positive reviews from the community
 * [Stagehand](https://www.stagehand.dev/) - The AI Browser Automation Framework
 * [Momentic](https://momentic.ai/) - we need more real feedback from people
+* [Shortest](https://github.com/antiwork/shortest) - QA via natural language.
+Doesn't seem to have been updated for a while.

 ### Documentation & Architecture
 * jvnldv